-AGP 2.0 specification requires V{CC} and V{DDQ} to be tied to separate power planes, and implements a TYPEDET# (type detect) signal on the AGP connector that determines the interface operating voltage (V{DDQ}).
+AGP Interface Specification, Version 2.0. requires V{CC} and V{DDQ} to be tied to separate power planes, and implements a TYPEDET# (type detect) signal on the AGP connector that determines the interface operating voltage (V{DDQ}).
 Designs based on the 845 chipset do not require TYPEDET# detection because the 845 chipset supports 1.5 V AGP add-in cards.
 3 V AGP add-in cards are not supported.